RF555/iBasketCal/README.md

 **"Playwright browser not found"**
 - Run `playwright install chromium` to install the browser.
+- In Docker, ensure browsers are installed as the runtime user (after `USER` directive), not as root.

 **"Token expired (401)"**
 - The scraper automatically retries with a fresh token when this happens.